-Office of the President & Provost includes: Affirmative Action, Beach Museum of Art, Global Campus, Human Capital Services, Information Technology Services, McCain Auditorium, Regents Education Community Center, Research & Graduate School, Research/Vice Provost, University Attorney, and Vice President Communications and Marketing
+Office of the President & Provost includes: Beach Museum of Art, Global Campus, Human Capital Services, Information Technology Services, McCain Auditorium, Regents Education Community Center, Research & Graduate School, Research/Vice Provost, University Attorney, and Vice President Communications and Marketing

 Section 4.
 Election Procedures for Senators

-During the month of February an initial mailing shall be sent to all permanent full- and part-time classified employees from each specific college or administrative unit where a position is to be filled explaining the Senate's purpose and nominating process.
+During the month of February an initial mailing shall be sent to all permanent full- and part-time University Support Staff Employees from each specific college or administrative unit where a position is to be filled explaining the Senate's purpose and nominating process.
 Nominations shall be accepted by signature of the nominee.
 Nomination forms will be sent out February 1 with nominations being accepted through February 20.
-Eligibility of all nominations returned shall be verified by a combination of the Legislative Affairs Committee and Human Resources.
-In the event insufficient candidates have been nominated for the vacancies, the Legislative Affairs Committee will solicit nominations from College Deans and Administrative Heads.
+Eligibility of all nominations returned shall be verified by a combination of the Governmental Affairs Committee and Human Resources.
+In the event insufficient candidates have been nominated for the vacancies, the Governmental Affairs Committee will solicit nominations from College Deans and Administrative Heads.

-The Legislative Affairs Committee will email the ballots to the classified employees in the college or administrative unit and nominees will be numbered in alphabetical order.
+The Governmental Affairs Committee will email the ballots to the University Support Staff Employees in the college or administrative unit and nominees will be numbered in alphabetical order.
 Voting shall be from March 1 to March 15.
-Write-in votes shall be considered invalid ballots.
-The ballot shall contain a list of all the candidates with their department or division.
+The ballot shall contain a list of all the candidates.

 Verification of Election

-Once voting has closed, the Legislative Affairs Chairperson, the Ex Officio, and one (1) member of the Legislative Affairs Committee will print the results of the election.
+Once voting has closed, the Governmental Affairs Co-Chair(s), the Ex Officio, and one (1) member of the Governmental Affairs Committee will print the results of the election.
 The results will be given to the President so that the results can be published.
 The results can be contested for thirty (30) days, after which the results will be official.
 The President will keep the results to fill any vacancy that should occur.
 After the next election of said Senators (three (3) years), the results shall be destroyed.

 Section 5.
 Filling of Senate Vacancies

 In the event of a vacancy, the person receiving the next most number of votes will be contacted to serve.
 If they decline, the vacancy shall be filled by the President within 30 days’ notice of vacancy.